brianredmondfineartist/website/src/content/news/updates.md

 date: 2020-2-1
 path: /news
 ---
-I am making progress on a drawing of the interior of the St.Marks chaple.
+I am making progress on a drawing of the interior of the St.Marks chapel.